Top 5 Reasons Why MPs Should Vote NO at Third Reading

 In just the past year, at least seven jurisdictions have considered euthanasia and/or assisted suicide bills and have defeated them or have had them withdrawn due to lack of support.
-The most recent termination of such a bill came in the US state of New Mexico in mid-March 2019, and in the US state of Maryland in April 2019.
+The most recent terminations of such a bill came in the US state of Utah in January 2019, New Mexico in mid-March 2019, and in the US state of Maryland in April 2019.

 Legislators around the world withhold their support for euthanasia and assisted suicide laws because they see the inherent dangers in licensing doctors to end life.
 They look to overseas jurisdictions where these practices are legal, and they decide that they don’t want to unleash in their countries and states increasing numbers of euthanasia and assisted suicide deaths, extensions in the practice of the law, abuses, and the deaths of those who shouldn’t have died.
 They listen to those who would be most affected by the passage of a euthanasia or assisted suicide law –people with disabilities and others who are vulnerable – and they decide that they do not want to put so many of their citizens at risk.
 It’s ok to say “no” to euthanasia and assisted suicide.
 It’s the right thing to do.

 The stakes in the End of Life Choice Bill are high – it is literally a life-and-death issue.
 Don’t expect the conversations about euthanasia and assisted suicide to end if the Bill gets past its Second Reading.
 Expect the conversations to get longer and much more intense.